vkbo/novelWriter/docs/source/usage_interface.rst

 .. note::
    You cannot reorganise the entries in the novel tree, or add any new ones, as that would imply restructuring the content of the document files.
+Any editing must be done in the project tree.

 .. _a_ui_tree_status: